 The role of breaks

-Brain reset: Prolonged concentration leads to mental fatigue.
-A break allows the brain to "reset" tension, restore attention and creativity.
+- Cognitive reset: Prolonged concentration produces mental fatigue.
+A break allows the brain to clear accumulated tension and restore attention and creative capacity.

-Stress reduction: Continuous work increases cortisol levels.
-Short rest helps reduce tension and improve workplace well-being.
+- Stress reduction: Continuous work without recovery elevates cortisol levels.
+Short rest periods reduce physiological tension and improve workplace well-being.

-Improved physical health: Prolonged sitting is harmful.
-Movement breaks improve circulation and reduce the risk of back and neck problems.
+- Improved physical health: Prolonged sitting is associated with measurable health risks.
+Movement breaks improve circulation and reduce the risk of back and neck problems caused by static posture.

 Timing and duration

-- The 52/17 Rule: One popular work break study from Draugiem Group showed that the most productive employees worked for 52 minutes, then rested for 17 minutes.
-This rhythm helps maintain high concentration levels without overexertion.
+- The 52/17 Rule: A study by Draugiem Group found that the most productive employees worked for 52 minutes, then rested for 17 minutes.
+This rhythm sustains high concentration without the fatigue accumulation that follows longer unbroken work periods.

-- Pomodoro Technique: 25 minutes of work, 5-minute break.
-After 4 such cycles—a longer break (15-30 minutes).
-Perfect for those who struggle to focus for extended periods.
+- Pomodoro Technique: 25 minutes of focused work followed by a 5-minute break.
+After four cycles, a longer break of 15–30 minutes.
+Particularly effective for individuals who struggle to maintain focus over extended periods.

 Break strategies